 - You must have filed taxes for the 5 years preceding the year you renounce your citizenship.

 - If you were born a dual citizen and are taxed as a resident of the other country (i.e. you were born to UK Citizen Parents in the United States and are now living in the UK and paying taxes there) you can not have lived in the US for more than 10 of the last 15 years.

 - If you were not born a dual citizen you must meet all of the following criteria along with #1 above

-- You net worth, including retirement accounts and real property both inside and outside the United States must not be more than $2 million on the date you renounced – you can gift up to $155,000 (in 2019) to a nonresident alien spouse each year without having to pay a US gift tax.
+- Your net worth, including retirement accounts and real property both inside and outside the United States, must not be more than $2 million on the date you renounced – you can gift up to $155,000 (in 2020) to a nonresident alien spouse each year without having to pay a US gift tax.
 Anything owned jointly with a nonresident alien spouse will be included in your net worth at 50% of the balance.